 Engineer, researcher, designer, creator, dedicated to exploring new forms of design through state of the art technologies.

 I completed my Ph.D. in Mechanical Engineering at Oregon State University in June 2019, where I worked for the Design Engineering Lab under the supervision of Dr. Irem Y. Tumer and Dr. Onan Demirel.
-My research involves the development of a design tool capable of identifying user-system interactions while detecting possible failure modes scenarios caused by user errors during the early design stages using machine learning and data mining techniques.
+My past research focused on understanding human-machine interactions to identify failure modes caused by humans during the early design phases.
+I developed a design methodology that allows engineers to determine, in a new design, what are the possible deficiencies and failure modes triggered by the user using machine learning and data mining techniques.